TL;DR

 Professional associations frequently offer student scholarships for their conferences.
 APHA, SOPHE, and other public health organizations have programs specifically designed to support student attendance.
 These typically require applications demonstrating financial need and professional merit.

 Your practicum site might support attendance, especially if the conference relates to their work.
 Some organizations have professional development budgets that cover student participants.
-Others might register you as part of their organizational delegation.
 Ask your preceptor whether this is possible.
+If you are dealing with imposter syndrome in professional settings, attending a conference alongside your site team can provide a supportive entry point into professional communities.

 Conference organizers sometimes offer volunteer opportunities in exchange for reduced or waived registration.
 Working at registration desks, monitoring sessions, or providing other support takes time but provides access you couldn't otherwise afford.